s3ansh33p/ctf-write-ups/web/personnel/README.md

 ## Description

-> A challenge that was never discovered during the 2021 Constellations mission..
-. now ungated :)
+> A challenge that was never discovered during the 2021 Constellations mission... now ungated :)

 ## Attached Files